TheArtifulProgrammer/nodejs-monitoring-grafana-prometheus/README.md

 The application is containerized using Docker, with services orchestrated via Docker Compose.
 This ensures consistent deployment across different environments.

+> **⚠️ Security Note**This configuration is designed for secure production deployment.
+It leverages Docker's internal networking which limits exposure by only selectively exposing required services.
+Monitoring is principally accessed via the Grafana dashboard, ensuring that internal components remain protected while still providing full observability.

 ## Components

 ### Backend (Express.js)